ISAC-SIMO/ISAC-SIMO-Django-Backend/api/README.md

     - Usage Example: *Gussian Blur/Resize, Inverse, Canny image etc.*
     - Must have ``def run(img)`` as the main function where img is cv image instance
     - It must return a cv instance image
-    - Process is terminated on failure
+    - Process is terminated on crash
-    - Example:
+    - Example File:
     ```python
     from cv2 import cv2
     def run(img):